asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 tags: ['extreme programming', 'agile development']
 ---

 This is a follow up to my article, [The Dangers of Development Tools](/2015/02/21/the-dangers-of-development-tools.html).
 That post described the problems that typically arise when teams adopt workflow tools.
 Tools like Jira and VersionOne, for example, that tout themselves as "Agile Tools."
 When teams choose a workflow tool over a physical card wall they commonly begin to track several meaningless and potentially harmful metrics.
 This tends to happen for a number of reasons.
 These workflow tools:

-* Provide a certain level of built-in metric tracking
+* Provide a level of built-in metric tracking
 * Make tracking custom metrics easy
 * Recommend tracking some of these metrics as a "best practice"

-Collecting metrics may seem like the right thing to do for your organization but I argue more times than not managing agile teams by metrics will devalue your practices and instead push you in a direction that violates the agile principles and values.
+Collecting metrics may seem like the right thing to do for your organization but I will caution that managing agile teams by metrics will devalue your practices.
+It will likely push you in a direction that violates the agile principles and values.
 I'm certainly not saying all metrics are bad.
-But metrics should be collected for very specific purposes, beyond that **they are at best a distraction and at worst harming your organization**.
+But metrics should be collected for specific purposes, beyond that **they are at best a distraction and at worst harming your organization**.

 ## What Problem Are We Solving?